Child Wellness Clinic

 - Body image

 We will look at all the aspects of your child’s health and wellness.
 Your child must be present for these first visits.
-They may go to a supervised play area when sensitive topics are discussed.
 Learn what to expect and how to prepare for the Child Wellness Clinic visit (PDF) (Spanish).

 These assessments may include:

-- Medical assessment: We review your child’s and family’s medical history.
+- Medical assessment by a doctor or ): We review your child’s and family’s medical history.
 We will look at your child’s height, weight, blood pressure and physical examination.
 We may also order blood work to look for any medical conditions like diabetes, liver disease, thyroid issues and cholesterol abnormalities.
+We work with your child’s primary care provider and specialty services as needed.

-- Nutrition assessment: We will discuss your child’s early feeding development, current food intake, eating behaviors and family interactions around food and eating.
+- Nutrition assessment (by ): We will discuss your child’s early feeding development, current food intake, eating behaviors and family interactions around food and eating.

-- Fitness assessment: We will evaluate your child’s daily activity level and help with goal setting.
+- Movement assessment (by ): This is typically for children 5 years and older.
+We will evaluate your child’s daily activity level and help with goal setting.
 We will discuss ways to help your child enjoy physical activities and feel more confident.
+Please bring attire appropriate for movement (e.g., sneakers, comfortable pants) if your child’s appointment is in person.

 We occasionally offer group classes focused on nutrition, family meals, emotional well-being and/or family physical activity.